-We conducted a study on the ALP, a panel representative of the US population, assigning participants to different types of educational programs (i.e., exposing them to a video, a written narrative, a brochure, and a visual tool) and measuring their effects with a set of questions designed to measure financial literacy, self-efficacy, and confidence in the area of risk diversification.
+We conducted a study on the ALP, an online panel representative of the US population, assigning participants to different types of educational programs (i.e., exposing them to a video, a written narrative, a brochure, and a visual tool) and measuring their effects with a set of questions designed to measure financial literacy, self-efficacy, and confidence in the area of risk diversification.
 Our video and interactive tools are innovative in that they engage the viewer and provide an easy and enhanced way of communicating information that cannot be achieved by other methods.
 These were compared to their counterparts-a brochure and written narrative.
 We find that the video was most effective at increasing financial literacy (by increasing the proportion of correct responses to financial literacy questions and decreasing "don't know" responses) and improving confidence.
 The video almost always outperformed the written narrative, while there were generally no significant differences between the visual tool and the brochure.
 All of the programs, including the written narrative, were effective at improving self-efficacy.
-The increased confidence as a result of most programs is particularly strong and robust for the visual tool and video treatments, in support of Bandura's (1989) social cognitive theory.
+The increased confidence as a result of most programs is particularly strong and robust for the video treatment, in support of Bandura's (1989) social cognitive theory.

-Our results suggest that educational programs that engage the user emotionally or physically, involving vicarious experience and mastery experience (such as watching a video or using a visual tool), rather than text-based or passive educational programs (such as reading a narrative), are key for making gains in both financial literacy and confidence in financial knowledge.
-Static visual representations, such as those found in the brochure, do not seem to fit with the Bandura social cognitive theory methods for increasing selfefficacy.
-Yet we find that visual representations may help individuals to grasp complex concepts such as risk and return.
+This paper extends the analysis of Heinberg et al. (2014) by comparing four formats for providing low-cost financial education on a large scale (Heinberg et al., 2014, only compared two formats, written narrative and video).
+For policy-makers and practitioners, the differential effectiveness of formats represents an important finding.
+Format of information may be as relevant as the content of the information, and format should be considered in the design of and prescriptions for future educational material for consumers.
+Our results suggest that educational programs that engage the user emotionally or physically and involve vicarious experience (such as watching a video) rather than textbased or passive educational programs (such as reading a narrative) are key for making gains in both financial literacy and confidence in financial knowledge.
+Static visual representations, such as those found in the brochure, do not seem to fit with the Bandura social cognitive theory methods for increasing self-efficacy.
+Yet visual representations may provide mastery experience.